 That dream has become the Harlem Wellness Center where we aim to redefine wellness in the Harlem community to translate from emergency health services to personal tools to profoundly “care for yourself”.
 We do this through group exercise, meditation, bodywork, special workshops, support and community building.
 Additionally our outreach projects meet the community where they are through partnerships with public schools, low- income housing, department of probations and neighborhood institutions.

-By personally showing up for the past 12 years in various iterations to fulfill this mission, I have had the honor of witnessing many transformations similar to my own.
+By showing up for these past years in various iterations to fulfill this mission, I have had the honor of witnessing many transformations similar to my own.